2020 Festival Information

 Suzuki Early Childhood Education

 This class is for children ages 0-4 and an accompanying adult.
 The ECE class uses song and movement as a beautiful introduction to the Suzuki method for babies and toddlers.
-The class will take place on Sunday at 10:00 am.
+The class will take place on Sunday 10-10:45am.
+ECE participants will also watch the Susan Reed Concert at 11am.

 Based on the pedagogy of Emile Dalcroze, this class explores music through movement, ensemble, singing, and improvisation.